irfan-nagoo/retail-store-service/README.md

 The database design script (supports MySQL) is also included as part of this application.
 This application can work with any RDBMS technology.

-Here is the Swagger url for various REST endpoint on local: http://localhost:8081/swagger-ui.html
+Here is the Swagger url for various REST endpoints on local: http://localhost:8081/swagger-ui.html